-However he married Charlotte Maria Livingstone, 3rd Countess of Newburgh on the 24th June 1724 in Brussels.
-They had several children, the eldest son James, Viscount Kinnaird being born in 1725.
+However, he married Charlotte Maria Livingstone, 3rd Countess of Newburgh, on 24 June 1724 in Brussels.
+They had several children, the eldest son James, Viscount Kinnaird, being born in 1725.
 Charles became titular 5th Earl of Derwentwater in 1731 when his nephew died.

-Charles, condemned under his outstanding death sentence of 1716, was sent to The Tower of London and beheaded on Tower Hill on the 8th December 1746.
+Charles, condemned under his outstanding death sentence of 1716, was sent to the Tower of London and beheaded on Tower Hill on 8 December 1746.
 His son James, imprisoned with him, was however released and allowed to leave the country on the grounds of being an alien.

-The direct connection with Slindon then came when Charles’s son James, born 23rd August 1727 at Vincennes, France, returned and settled in England and married the last of the Kempes, Barbara Kempe (1727–1797) in 1749 in the Chapel at Slindon House.
-He died at Slindon on 2nd January 1786.
+The direct connection with Slindon then came when Charles’s son James, born 23 August 1727 at Vincennes, France, returned and settled in England and married the last of the Kempes, Barbara Kempe (1727–1797) in 1749 in the Chapel at Slindon House.
+He died in Slindon on 2 January 1786.

-He inherited the title of 4th Earl of Newburgh from his mother when she died on the 4th August 1755.
+He inherited the title of 4th Earl of Newburgh from his mother when she died on 4 August 1755.

-Coat of Arms of James Bartholomew Radclyffe 4th Earl of Newburgh 1725-1786 Titular 6th Earl of Derwentwate
+Coat of Arms of James Bartholomew Radclyffe 4th Earl of Newburgh 1725-1786 Titular 6th Earl of Derwentwater

-The Radcliife estates had been confiscated in 1715 and the income used for the completion of Greenwich Hospital.
+The Radclyffe estates had been confiscated in 1715 and the income used for the completion of Greenwich Hospital.

-Anne Webb, daughter of Sir John Webb 5th Baronet of Odstock,. was born at Hatheroe, Gloucester 14th February 1763.
-She married Anthony James Radcliffe on the 30th June 1789 and died at Slindon House, Slindon on the 4th August 1861.
+Anne Webb, daughter of Sir John Webb 5th Baronet of Odstock, was born at Hatheroe, Gloucester on 14 February 1763.
+She married Anthony James Radclyffe on 30 June 1789 and died at Slindon House, Slindon on 4 August 1861.

 She ran the Slindon Estate after her husband’s death in 1814 until she died in her 99th year.